-Laura Jones, a Diabetes Specialist Dietitian at Hywel Dda University Health Board, said: “The theme for this year’s World Diabetes Day is he COVID-19 pandemic has meant some people with diabetes have not been able to have their regular diabetes foot checks.
-That’s why we want to encourage people to perform a self-check of their feet at home, and if they have any concerns, they should contact the podiatry team immediately.” .
-However, t
+Laura Jones, a Diabetes Specialist Dietitian at Hywel Dda University Health Board, said: “The theme for this year’s World Diabetes Day is access to diabetes care.
+However, the COVID-19 pandemic has meant some people with diabetes have not been able to have their regular diabetes foot checks.
+That’s why we want to encourage people to perform a self-check of their feet at home, and if they have any concerns, they should contact the podiatry team immediately.”

 Open Access clinics operate across Carmarthenshire, Ceredigion and Pembrokeshire at the following locations:

 These clinics are only for urgent foot pathologies, including infection, ulceration, gangrene or charcot neuroarthropathy (red, hot, swollen foot).

 Appointments will not be required as patients who attend drop-in clinics will be seen in order of their arrival.

 For further information or advice, please contact the podiatry office in your county:

 For further advice about how to look after your feet, view these video guides: